bobpeulen/rug_2026_workshop/README.md

-# Workshop material for University of Groningen - April 26
+# Workshop material for University of Groningen

 ## **Steps to run the Workshop**